 2. Runner Up: Holsome Valley Pork Roll Dog Chew Treats

 If you want best for your pet, you can’t go wrong with these premium dog treats.
 Made and sourced in the USA, these chews are made with human-grade USD–inspected meats.
 An alternative to the traditional beef rawhide, these treats are made from pork hide that’s lightly hickory smoked to get that irresistible flavor.
 These rawhide treats are never bleached, there’s no added sugar, salt, or any additives and preservatives.
 All-natural and all delicious!
 The size makes these treats ideal for medium and small dog breeds.

 If your pet loves playing with one of many PetSafe’s chew toys, the reason for that is probably the tasty rawhide rings that are inserted inside.
 However, these rings get chewed off pretty fast if your pet is an eager chewer–so does that mean that the toy is useless as soon as the rings wear down?
 Luckily, there are replacement rawhide rings you can buy and ensure your pet gets many more hours of fun out of his toys.
+To boot, the rings come in three different sizes to suit the needs of all dog breeds, regardless of their size.
 Made from beef rawhide and peanut-butter flavored, these rings will extend the life of your pet’s favorite chew toys!

 Pig skin rawhide treats are a great alternative to beef hide, and many dogs prefer them over cattle-sourced chewy treats.
 These particular treats are made from real pig skin that has been baked, smoked, then baked again to provide a superior tough chewy texture and trademark smoky flavor.
 The 5-inch twisted rolls are a great choice for medium and small breed dogs.
 And since one pack holds 20 tasty treats, they are pretty budget-friendly, as well.